Bill Ackman: Philanthropy

 Ackman is a signer of The Giving Pledge, committing to give away at least 50 percent of his wealth by the end of his life to charitable causes.
 In 2006, Ackman, and his then wife Karen, founded the Pershing Square Foundation to fund innovative organizations focused on economic development, education, healthcare, human rights, arts and urban development and more.
 Since its inception, the foundation has committed more than $750 million in grants to more than 100 organizations.
 Grantees have included One Acre Fund, Saïd Business School's Oxford-Pershing Square Graduate Scholarships, Cold Spring Harbor Laboratory, Center for Jewish History, Innocence Project, African Parks and Planned Parenthood.
 Ackman and his wife, Neri Oxman, are the Foundation's co-trustees as of 2024.
 In 2011, Bill and Karen Ackman were on The Chronicle of Philanthropy's "Philanthropy 50" list of the most generous donors; Ackman was listed again in 2021 with Neri Oxman.

-On March 15, 2021, he announced that he donated 26.5 million shares in South Korean e-commerce company Coupang, valued at $1.36 billion, to three entities, one of them his own foundation.
+On March 15, 2021, he announced that he donated 26.5 million shares (valued at $1.36 billion) in American e-commerce company Coupang to three entities, one of them his own foundation.
+Coupang, while based in the US, primarily operates in South Korea.

 In December 2022, Ackman auctioned a lunch with himself for charity in partnership with the David Lynch Foundation.
 The proceeds would go toward helping "New York's frontline healthcare workers, police and veterans who battle anxiety, depression, addiction and suicide every day", with Ackman matching the winning bid to support the foundation.
 The highest winning bid over prior instances was $210,000.

 Ackman is a supporter of David M. Sabatini, a biologist who was previously fired by the Howard Hughes Medical Institute and resigned from the Whitehead Institute and MIT due to allegations and investigations of sexual misconduct.
 On March 1, 2022, at a Pershing Square Foundation event, he delivered remarks about what he called Sabatini's unfair treatment.
 In February 2023, Ackman announced that his foundation and an anonymous donor would together fund Sabatini US$25 million over five years to establish and run a new research laboratory.

+Following the Bondi Beach shooting in December 2025, Ackman promoted a GoFundMe page raising funds for Ahmed Al-Ahmed, known for famously disarming one of the attackers.
+Al-Ahmed is a Muslim migrant of Syrian descent.
+Ackman later donated $99,999 to the campaign.